JaceG/IG-SMS/README.md

 ## How It Works

 1. The service uses Playwright to maintain a persistent browser session with Instagram
+2. **Log in remotely** via the browser interface at `/browser` - you can access this from anywhere to log in
+3. The browser session is shared between the web interface and the monitor
-2. When monitoring is started, it navigates to your configured DM thread
+4. When monitoring is started, it navigates to your configured DM thread
-3. Polls the page every N seconds (configurable) to detect new messages
+5. Polls the page every N seconds (configurable) to detect new messages
-4. When a new message is detected, it sends an SMS via Twilio
+6. When a new message is detected, it sends an SMS via Twilio
-5. Session is preserved on disk so you can remain logged in without constant re-authentication
+7. Session is preserved on disk so you can remain logged in without constant re-authentication

 ## Important Notes